Real-Time-Kodi/PiBAN/README.md

 ```

 ### Use
 Booot your pi with any USB storage plugged in.
 The STATUS LED will light to indicate that the process is running.
 When the light is out, a pass has been completed and the drive can be unplugged.
-If more than one pass is required, you may edit the file nuke.sh and mess with the parameters passed to the shed command.
+If more than one pass is required, you may edit the file nuke.sh and mess with the parameters passed to the shred command.
 When done, run ````sudo ./update.sh````

+#### Customization
+The file nuke.sh is the file that actully does all of the work on the drive itself.
+It has several examples of how to handle various tasks including:
+ * Changing the filesystem of the newly formatted device.
+ * Automatically copying files to the newly formatted device.
+ * Using a disk image instead of formatting the drive.
+ * Disabling the secure wipe entirely and just using this software to automatically image drives.

+Remember to run ```sudo ./update.sh```` after editing nuke.sh

 ### Uninstallation
 Run the uninstallation script.